Courage, mostly the quiet kind.

 Although Mennonite ethnicity certainly no longer matters as much as it did, growing up in the 1950s and 1960s as a half-Mennonite could be a little strange, and sometimes I didn’t handle it with grace.
 As uncomfortable as it could be, though, I’ve come to cherish my mixed heritage.
 It gave me a chance to look at my culture from both inside and out.
 It taught me that people sincerely see things from different perspectives.

 As someone who likes to write fiction, I now find this lesson helpful when creating characters who inhabit the same space.

 About Greta Holt

 I belong to two writers’ groups, many of whose members are associated with the Antioch Writers’ Workshop.
 I’m an associate member of the Society of Children’s Book Writers and Illustrators, and until recently, I reviewed books for childrenslit.com.
 I've received support from the Ohio Arts Council.
-My Botswana stories have appeared in literary magazines and anthologies, including mennonitewriting.org (Surviving, 2013, Vol. 5, No. 2), yoyomagazine.org (First Issue, At Zero, pgs 8-11), the Southern Indiana Review, and What Mennonites are Thinking.
+My Botswana stories have appeared in literary magazines and anthologies, including mennonitewriting.org (Surviving, 2013, Vol. 5, No. 2), yoyomagazine.org (click 'Open Publication', At Zero, pgs 8-11), the Southern Indiana Review, and What Mennonites are Thinking.
 You can access two of these stories by clicking on the websites above.

 Happiness for me: singing and playing piano, being a member of my church, attending Mennonite Arts Weekend every other year in February (mennoniteartsweekend.org,) discussing life and other things with my husband, and running after the cat to try to pet her.